 After a serious high school relationship broke up, I went away to college to become a pilot.
 I loved everything about flying, and I can still feel the excitement deep inside me when I recall those memories.
 I met my future husband there, married, had three kids, and eventually divorced after 30 years.
 Knowing my track record through high school, it doesn’t surprise me at all that I married who I did.
 But he gave me three wonderful kids, so I wouldn’t change a thing.

 After a career as a court reporter, I discovered knitting, opened my own shop for several years, and then reeled a bit as life dealt blow after blow, including the death of Dad, my shop going out of business (thanks, Hobby Lobby), and my divorce.
 I rebounded with an old love, lost my home, went bankrupt, and finally felt compelled to leave the state altogether and regroup in Florida.
 It has taken me years to not only like myself, but to accept who I am.
 My five-year employment with Hospice exposed me to some wonderfully wise people.
-And after two years of online dating and kissing a lot of frogs, I was lucky enough to meet David, my best and last love.
+And after two years of online dating and kissing a lot of frogs, I met David, my second husband.

 Everyone’s life is a story, and mine is no different.
 Would I want my secrets exposed?
 I’ll decide that after Mom’s safely tucked away in heaven.
 Would I change anything?
 Not if it didn’t get me right where I am at this moment.
 I’ve been fortunate in so many ways, and I know it.
 I’m Irish.
 I’m moody and quick-tempered.
 But I have Dad’s genes, so my glass is always more than half full.
 I love to find the humor in anything, and I love to laugh.
 Mom, on the other hand, is a very tough act to follow.
 She is the epitome of selfless and always has been.
 I can’t say that I got that particular gene.
 But she plays in my head, her little sayings, her shared thoughts.
 I cherish the winters she spends with me, and I love to spoil her, as does David.
 I’m more than lucky enough.